muge/puppetFacebench/README.md

 ## III.
 Prepping Icon Files

-In the `\src_temp\` folder, there are PNG versions of the default CharaFace_Icon sheets, along with two other PNGs and PSDs.
+In the `\src_temp\` folder, there are PNG versions of the default CharaFace_Icon sheets, and in `templates.zip`, two other PNGs and PSDs.
 There are three icons: Colored, BW, and a smaller Battlelog Icon.
 They are arranged into a "chip" so they're easier to organize/modularize (if that's a word?) and share.
 You don't NEED to use the templates (so you can make your own fancy borders), but puppetFacebench follows this "chip" format, so the dimensions of each icon & chip **MUST** match!